jensrossbach/node-red-contrib-chronos/index.md

 ![Delay](images/delay.png)

 #### Time Switch
-Routes messages based on a specific time.
+Routes messages based on a specific time or duration.

 ![Time Switch](images/switch.png)

 #### Time Filter
-Filters messages based on a specific time.
+Filters messages based on a specific time or duration.

 ![Timer Filter](images/filter.png)

 #### Time Change
-Modifies time values in messages or context stores.
+Modifies time and duration values in messages or context stores.

 ![Timer Change](images/change.png)

 ## Documentation
-The detailed documentation of each node is available in the wiki of the GitHub repository.
+Each node has a built-in help that is displayed in the help tab of the Node-RED sidebar providing essential information about how to use the node.
+There is also a comprehensive and detailed (English-only) documentation available in the wiki of the GitHub repository.

 **&rarr; [Documentation](https://github.com/jensrossbach/node-red-contrib-chronos/wiki)**